Friday, October 29, 2021

 • You can use your card at Lake Louise, Castle Mountain in Southern Alberta, Panorama Mountain Resort outside Invermere in BC, and RED Mountain in Rossland, BC.

-• Spring Value Days - Save 30% OFF full-day lift tickets for you and up to two friends daily plus get up to two free child lift tickets on paid visits from April 17 to May 7, 2023.
+• Spring Value Days - Save 30% OFF full-day lift tickets for you and up to two friends daily plus get up to two free child lift tickets on paid visits from mid April through the end of the ski season early May.

 • Free direct-to-lift upgrades!
 Link the discount card to your credit card and go straight to the chairlifts at Lake Louise when you arrive at the hill.
 Your credit card will be charged the discounted rate on your paid days and you will not be charged on your free days.